sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 tags: [Functional Programming, Elixir]
 ---

-_Most computer scientist were introduced to some amount Pure Functional Programming in school, and rapidly decided that while powerful, it was just too darn complex and impractical.
-Yet pure functional languages are used in the real world and solve very difficult problems!_

 Recently I read some articles with catchy headlines like: Pure Functional Programming is a Lie, Functional Programming is not Real, etc. -- what's reality got do do with it?
-Some of these articles are often written by experts, i.e. developers or computer scientist who have years of experience in pure functional programming (Haskell mainly) - I wonder where the disillusionment is coming from.
+Some of these articles are often written by experts, i.e. developers or computer scientists who have years of experience in pure functional programming - I wonder where the disillusionment is coming from.

 Statements like this: In the real world computers have mutable state, so trying to program without mutable state goes against the natural order of things and makes programming difficult.